 - i.
 Collect the refugees' e-mail addresses (a proof of refugee status is not required) - ii.
 Send the invitation to the language assessment (which can be done in batch by language) - iii.
-Send the invitation to the language course only for refugees with a level higher than B1 (all refugees with a level until B1 included will be invited automatically) - iv.
+All refugees and operators automatically receive an invitation to the language course (no action needed). - iv.
 Reply to only one question in the final beneficiary report. - 3.
 OLS licences are also available for operators for instruction and support purposes.
 Operators can be identified within the Erasmus+ beneficiary institution/organisation (you can therefore receive OLS licences for instruction purposes) or NGOs/other organisations dealing directly with refugees.
 These operators are not required to have a formal contractual relationship with your organisation/institution, or be part of your staff. - 4.
 OLS licences for refugees that are not used within the timeframe of the related project will ultimately fall back to DG EAC/EACEA without any further incidence.
 OLS licences for refugees will continue to be allocated based on the requests from NAs until all available licences have been used.